ayan4m1/atlas-map/.github/ISSUE_TEMPLATE/BUG_REPORT.md

-**Describe the bug**

-Please describe your issue.
+## Observed behavior

+Describe your issue - what you were doing before it occurred, the occurence itself, and anything you tried or observed afterwards.
 More context and information saves diagnostic time and effort.
-Try to touch on each of these points:

-* What you were trying to accomplish
-* What you tried to do (the inputs)
-* Any commands you executed
-* What happened (the output)
-* Any error messages / console output you observed

-**Environment:**

- - OS and version:
- - Browser (if applicable) and version:

-**Configuration**

-Please provide a list of the following:

-* Any changes you have made to the source code
-* Any changes you have made to the configuration

-**Reproduction**
+Provide exact error messages, console output, or screenshots when relevant.

+## Expected behavior

+Provide a clear and concise description of what you expected to happen.

+## Steps to reproduce

-List the steps that must be taken for the bug to occur.
+List the minimum steps required for issue to occur.
  1. Go to '...'
  2. Click on '....'
  3. Scroll down to '....'
  4. See error

-**Expected behavior**

-Please provide a clear and concise description of what you expected to happen.
+## Environment

+ * OS and version:
+ * Browser (if applicable) and version:
+ * Development or production: Dev/Prod
+ * Tile server and version:

+If you are using a reverse proxy, software firewall, load balancer; anything that sits between your browser and the static assets that `npm run build` creates - mention it here!